 When enabled, this feature provides you with a field to specify the Amazon Resource Name (ARN) of an existing DynamoDB Table to reference in your application.

-When connected by a reference wire (dotted wire), a Function or Docker Task will add the following IAM statement/policy to its role and gain permission to access this resource.
+When connected by a service discovery wire (dashed wire), a Function or Docker Task will add the following IAM statement/policy to its role and gain permission to access this resource.

 Grants a Function or Docker Task permission to create, read, update, and delete items from a Table resource within the stack or an existing DynamoDB Table outside of the current stack.

-When connected by a reference wire (dotted wire), a Function or Docker Task will automatically populate and reference the following environment variables in order to interact with this resource.
+When connected by a service discovery wire (dashed wire), a Function or Docker Task will automatically populate and reference the following environment variables in order to interact with this resource.

 The Logical ID of the Table resource.

 Double clicking a resource while viewing your stack's current deployment gives you access to your pre-configured resource properties, and the following metrics and logs.

 - Read Capacity Units